DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

 **For computational efficiency:**
 - **ResNet34 layer1 offers best quality-per-resource ratio**: Near-optimal quality with standard GPU
 - Avoid deep layers (layer3/4, block4/5) - poor quality despite high computational cost
-- ViT offers competitive quality with moderate GPU requirements (32 min training vs 70 min for ResNet layer1)
+- ViT offers competitive quality with moderate GPU requirements (32 min training vs 70 min for ResNet layer1), though decoder capacity differences complicate direct comparisons

 **For research applications:**
 - Features from first 1-2 layers/blocks are most invertible (~14.3 dB PSNR)
 - Spatial resolution is the dominant bottleneck for CNNs
-- Global attention in ViT provides efficiency advantages (14.29 dB with only 196 tokens), though decoder capacity differences complicate direct comparisons
+- Global attention in ViT provides apparent efficiency advantages (14.29 dB with only 196 tokens), though this may be confounded by larger decoder capacity
 - Decoder complexity shows diminishing returns beyond basic attention mechanisms
 - PSNR differences <0.1 dB are typically negligible and within measurement noise
 - Parameter efficiency metrics (params/dB) are decoder-size dependent and should not be compared across architectures
+- MSE-optimized models naturally achieve high PSNR; perceptual optimization requires alternative loss functions

+**Methodological notes for reproducibility:**
+- Report decoder capacity alongside reconstruction metrics
+- Use capacity-matched decoders for fair cross-architecture comparisons
+- Specify optimization objective (MSE vs perceptual loss) when interpreting perceptual metrics
+- Report statistical significance of metric differences (mean differences should exceed std)

+---

+## Hardware and Training Configuration

+**Computing Environment:**
+- **GPU:** NVIDIA A100 (40GB) via Google Colab Pro for VGG16 block1; standard Colab GPU (16GB) for all other experiments
+- **CPU:** Mac M1 for local development and testing
+- **Precision:** FP32 (no mixed precision)
+- **Framework:** PyTorch 2.0+ with cuDNN backend
+- **Batch size:** 8 (standard layers), 1 (VGG16 block1 due to memory constraints)

+**Note on timing comparisons:** Reported training times are machine-specific and depend on hardware, precision settings, dataloader configuration, and cuDNN optimization.
+These should be interpreted as relative comparisons within this study rather than absolute performance benchmarks.
+Times may vary significantly on different hardware configurations.

 ---